MrMarble/home-ops/docs/src/kubernetes/index.md

 # Kubernetes

-My cluster is Ubuntu provisioned on bare-metal using Ansible.
+My cluster is Ubuntu provisioned on bare-metal using Talos.

 This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server for (NFS) file storage.